masc-ucsc/docs/docs/pyrope/04-variables.md

 The `type` keywords guarantee that a variable is just a type and not an instance.
-A type is also an immutable tuple, as such there is a very small difference betwee `type x =...` and `let x =...`.
-The only difference is that `type` assigns also a type name that can be checked with nominal type check `is`.
+A type is also a special class of immutable tuple.
+It does not allow to add variables, but it allows to add lambdas.
+As such there is a very small difference betwee `type x =...` and `let x =...`.
+Besides allowing to add methods, the other  main difference is that `type` assigns also a type name that can be checked with nominal type check `is`.

 ```
 var bund1 = (color:string, value:s33)
 var x:bund1          // OK
 bund1.color = "red"  // OK
+bund1.is_green = fun(self) { ret self.color == "green" }
 x.color     = "blue" // OK

 type typ = (color:string, value:s33)
 var y:typ            // OK
 typ.color = "red"    // compile error
+typ.is_green = fun(self) { ret self.color == "green" }
 y.color   = "red"    // OK

 let bund3 = (color:string, value:s33)
-var z:bund1          // OK
+var z:bund3          // OK
-bund1.color = "red"  // compile error
+bund3.color = "red"  // compile error
+bund3.is_green = fun(self) { ... } // compile error
 z.color     = "blue" // OK

 assert x equals typ  // same type structure